 Enable Gzip Compression in WordPress via .htaccess

-To enable Gzip Compression in WordPress via .htaccess, you only need to copy and paste given below code in WordPress .htaccess file and save changes.
-Now check your site on compression testing tools again, it will definitely reduce your website page size significantly and will increase page-load speed.
+- Now check your site on compression testing tools again.
+It will definitely reduce your website page size significantly and will increase page-load speed.

 Compression on Apache server

-- Gzip Compression – Add following code in WordPress .htaccess file of your website.
+If you’re your website is hosted on Apache server, add following code in .htaccess file of your website.

 Compression on Nginx server

-My blog TechNumero was hosted on Apache server, so I was/am using Gzip compression and DEFLATE compression both on my website.
+My blog TechNumero was hosted on Apache server, so I was using Gzip compression and DEFLATE compression both on my website.
 And it is reducing webpage size by 82.2%.
-Initially my web page size is 42,656 Bytes (without compression) and after compression my web page size is 7,596 Bytes only.
-Hence I am Saving 35,060 Bytes using Gzip Compression on Technumero.com.
+Initially, my web page size is 42,656 Bytes (without compression) and after compression, my web page size is 7,596 Bytes only.
+Hence, I managed to save 35,060 Bytes using Gzip Compression on Technumero.com.

 Gzip Compression with WordPress Plugin – W3 Total Cache

-W3 Total Cache is one of the most used caching plugin on WordPress.
-And if you are using this plugin, you can Enable Gzip compression via this plugin.
-Follow the given below steps to Enable Gzip compression with WordPress Plugin – W3 Total Cache
+W3 Total Cache is one of the most used caching plugins on WordPress platform.
+And if you are using this plugin, you can enable Gzip compression via this plugin.

-- Go to the W3 Total Cache Plugin Settings page
+- Go to WordPress Dashboard > W3 Total Cache Plugin Settings page.

-Gzip Compression with WordPress Plugin – WP Super Cache
+Enable Gzip Compression with WordPress WP Super Cache Plugin

-- Navigate to the WP Super Cache Plugin Settings page
+- Navigate to WP Dashboard > WP Super Cache Plugin Settings

 - Click on the Advanced Tab and

 - Then Enable the First option in Miscellaneous settings.